Websoft9Archive/ansible-ghost/docs/solution-personalization.md

 ## Subscription

-Ghost supports selling articles by subscription, which encourages entrepreneurs who offer knowledge as business.
+Ghost supports subscription, which encourages entrepreneurs who offer knowledge as business.

 1. Login in Ghost and click【SETTING】>【Labs 】in the left menu.